 Two main venues host the show.
 The Arsenale, a famous spot where Venetian boat builders were claimed to be so great they could construct one ship per day.
 The Giardini, public gardens, which we can thank Napoleon for – rare, as the Italians don’t thank him for much.
 Satellite and collateral exhibition spaces are spread throughout the city.

 The inaugural and closing events attract international stars.
-The exhibit runs from May 11th to November 24th.
+The exhibit runs from April through November.